 Before the war ended, he had already discussed his ideas with at least two automotive engineers.
 Shortly after the last gunfire was heard, Citroën—the company—was born.

-The first Citroën car
+The First Citroën Car

 1919 - Citroën Type A

 Just a few months after the war, Citroën’s first automobile rolled out of the factory - the 10HP Citroën Type A. It had four cylinders and a maximum speed of 65 kph.
-This vehicle would mark the beginning of Citroën’s huge success and popularity among the French people.
+This vehicle would mark the beginning of Citroën’s tremendous success and popularity among the French people.

 André Citroën changed the face of France’s automobile industry, as well as that of Europe.
 In 1920, his company started mass production.
 Innovative and visionary, Citroën employed mass production techniques which were, as then, unknown in Europe.
 He took a page from Henry Ford’s book and went on to produce as many as a hundred cars a day.
 In just one year, the company sold 10,000 Citroën Type A automobiles.